- As low as $243/Night

 - Approximately 900 square feet

-Unwind with the whole family at this peaceful place to stay.
+Unwind with the whole family at this calming place to stay.
 This condo is a 2 bedroom and 2 bath beach home that is located just steps from the ocean.
 Located in the beautiful Shore Drive area, this condo has a shared indoor and outdoor pool, hot tub and is steps from Flip Flops Bar and Grille and the Famous Ocean Annie's.
 Located in northern Myrtle Beach just mins. from Barefoot Landing and the Tanger Outlets, This condo is in the ideal location to appreciate all that Myrtle Beach has to offer.

 *There are no elevators in the complex.
 It is stairs only